BuberryWorldwide/hoang-an-poetry/2007/26-02-2007-a-love-story-of-love-and-the-love-for-ideal.md

 ---
-title: "A Love Story Of Love And The Love For Ideal"
+author: Unknown
+categories: Poetry
 date: 26/02/2007
-categories: Poetry
 layout: post
+title: A Love Story Of Love And The Love For Ideal
 ---

 **A Love Story Of Love And The Love For Ideal**